cypress-io/cypress/docs/source/guides/core-concepts/organizing-tests.md

 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- how to organize your test and support files
+- How to organize your test and support files.
-- what languages the Cypress preprocessor supports
+- What languages are supported in your test files.
-- how Cypress treats unit tests vs integration tests
+- How Cypress handles unit tests vs integration tests.
-- how to break up your tests
+- How to group your tests.
+{% endnote %}

 # Folder Structure